han-yan-ds/workout-timer/README.md

 ## Timer Screen:

+![Timer Screen][/src/timerview.png]

 Here you can Start and Pause your workout.

 You can also skip to the next exercise, or return to the previous exercise.

 If you return to the Form, your timer will NOT be reset.

+## Future Releases:

+Be on the lookout for a total time estimator on the Form screen

 ## Authors